-Rent Your Own Private Island Off the Coast of Belize for Less Than $500
+Rent Your Own Private Island Off the Coast of Belize for Less Than $800

 - A lookout tower and sundeck

-The island is completely private, but if you're looking for some civilization, Placencia is a 20-minute trip away.
+Bird Island is completely private, but if you're looking for some civilization, Placencia is a three-hour drive away.
+There's also an option to have a cook stay on the island if you need help cooking and cleaning, plus a guide for collecting your own conch or lobsters around the area.